charmainemak09/SyncCircle/replit.md

 - July 11, 2025.
 Updated color scheme with purple, pink, and blue gradients for more modern appearance
 - July 11, 2025.
 Enhanced space cards with glass morphism effects, hover animations, and colorful gradient icons
 - July 11, 2025.
 Redesigned dashboard with hero section featuring gradient text and improved layout
+- July 11, 2025.
+Fixed create space modal accessibility with better contrast, clear text, and improved styling
+- July 11, 2025.
+Enhanced image display in forms and responses with error handling and consistent styling
 ```

 ## User Preferences